LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 ### Setup proxy configuration to avoid CORS issue

-There are additional steps you need to set up in the project to call RDP REST API from the Angular app.
+You need an additional setting to use the HttpClient library to call the RDP REST API from the Angular app.
 Typically, if your Angular HTTP client library calls a 3rd party Web API that locates on a different server, you will see an error about CORS (Cross-Origin Resource Sharing) that does not allow you to call the function.
 In general, the browser security disallows you from making cross-domain requests except if the HTTP response has a Control-Allow-Origin header with a * value or your client's domain.

 We will create a proxy file __proxy.conf.json__ with the following contents to solve the issue.